JanHerca/urantiapedia/output/wikijs/en/article/M_Jose_Sanchez/Editorial_Luz_y_Vida_2023_12.md

 Well, what a task we human beings have!
 To be faithful, like Jesus, to our own inner voice, to our inner child, in the face of a world that wants us to be homogeneous, materialistic, flat.
 There are so many Herods who endanger our own voice!
 There are so many elements in the world to distract us and forget who we really are!
 There are so many circumstances that can make us feel like we are alone in the universe and helpless!

 > In the earthly life of Jesus, religion was a living experience, a direct and personal movement from spiritual reverence to practical righteousness.
 The faith of Jesus bore the transcendent fruits of the divine spirit.
 His faith was not immature and credulous like that of a child, but in many ways it did resemble the unsuspecting trust of the child mind.
 Jesus trusted God much as the child trusts a parent.
 He had a profound confidence in the universe—just such a trust as the child has in its parental environment.
 Jesus’ wholehearted faith in the fundamental goodness of the universe very much resembled the child’s trust in the security of its earthly surroundings.
 He depended on the heavenly Father as a child leans upon its earthly parent, and his fervent faith never for one moment doubted the certainty of the heavenly Father’s overcare.
 He was not disturbed seriously by fears, doubts, and skepticism.
 Unbelief did not inhibit the free and original expression of his life.
 He combined the stalwart and intelligent courage of a full-grown man with the sincere and trusting optimism of a believing child.
-His faith grew to such heights of trust that it was devoid of fear. ([UB 196:0.11](/en/The_Urantia_Book/196#p0_11))
+His faith grew to such heights of trust that it was devoid of fear. (<a id="a108_1185"></a>[UB 196:0.11](/en/The_Urantia_Book/196#p0_11))

 <figure id="Figure_2" class="image urantiapedia image-style-align-left">
 <img src="/image/article/Luz_y_Vida/LyV_2023_12/Editorial-01-24-4.jpg" alt="Enero 24-4" width="350">